Zeptiny/Syncr-Worker/README.md

 # Syncr-Worker
-Worker for the Syncr, still in development
+Worker for the Syncr app, still in development

+You can see the main application [here](https://github.com/Zeptiny/Syncr).